unclead/yii2-multiple-input/README.md

   - `textarea`
   - For more detail look at [Html helper class](http://www.yiiframework.com/doc-2.0/yii-helpers-html.html)
 - input widget (widget that extends from `InputWidget` class).
 For example, `yii\widgets\MaskedInput`
+- `static` to output a static HTML content

 For using widget as column input you may use the following code: